marcoiampieri/uni_projects/master_projects/bologna/cshep_exam_project/README.md

 ## Tasks:
 - Writing a program that draws the Mandelbrot set and saves it as a _.png_ output
 - Implementing parallel computing to achieve the same result
-- Compare the performance
+- Check the performance of the parallel computing version for different _grain_size_ values
-- Uploading all the code on a Virtual Machine running on Googlge Cloud, to which the professors were granted access via SSH.
+- Uploading all the code on a Virtual Machine running on Googlge Cloud and granting the professors access to it via SSH.

 ## Content:
 - **build-o/**: release build created via CMake
 - **build-d/**: developer build created via CMake
 - **main.cpp**: "standard" code to draw the Mandelbrot set
-- **main_par.cpp**: parallel computing code to draw the Mandelbrot set
+- **main_par.cpp**: version that implements parallel computing
 - **CMakeLists.txt**: CMake file used to compile the code
 - **mandelbrot.png**: graphical representation of the Mandelbrot set produced as _.png_ output by _main_par.cpp_